Disaster Recovery Best Practices: A 2026 Guide for Canadian Businesses

 The 3-2-1 Backup Rule and the 2026 Standard: 3-2-1-1-0

 The 3-2-1 rule has protected data for years: keep 3 copies of your data, on 2 different media types, with 1 copy offsite.
-It works because redundancy at multiple levels catches failures that affect single systems.
+It’s worked because redundancy at multiple levels catches failures that affect single systems.

-By 2026, security threats demand more of your defenses.
-The new standard is 3-2-1-1-0: 3 copies, 2 media types, 1 offsite, 1 offline (air-gapped), and 0 immutable backups.
+By 2026, security threats demand more.
+The new standard is 3-2-1-1-0: 3 copies, 2 media types, 1 offsite, 1 offline (air-gapped), and 0 unverified backups.
 The offline copy protects against ransomware that can propagate through network-connected systems.
-Immutable backups — that can’t be modified or deleted even by administrators — prevent attackers from erasing your recovery route.
-This approach is no longer optional for any business handling customer data or operating in regulated industries.
+Immutable backups—ones that can’t be modified or deleted even by administrators—prevent attackers from erasing your recovery route.
+This approach isn’t optional for any business handling customer data or operating in regulated industries.

 Fusion Computing implements 3-2-1-1-0 as standard in our managed IT services.
-Your data lives in multiple locations, on different systems, with offline copies and write protection that works even if your network is fully compromised.
+Your data lives in multiple locations, on different systems, with offline copies and write protection that works even if your network’s fully compromised.

 Assemble Your Disaster Recovery Committee

 Effective disaster recovery isn’t a solo IT effort.
-You need a cross-functional team with authority to make decisions and resources to execute them.
-Your Disaster Recovery Committee (DRC) should include senior leadership from finance (cost awareness), operations (process knowledge), IT leadership (technical capability), and key department heads who understand which systems are critical to their work.
+You’ll need a cross-functional team with authority to make decisions and resources to execute them.
+Your Disaster Recovery Committee (DRC) shouldn’t be all IT—it should include senior leadership from finance (cost awareness), operations (process knowledge), IT leadership (technical capability), and key department heads who understand which systems are critical to their work.

 Your DRC owns the plan development, oversees testing, activates the DRP when disaster strikes, and directs the recovery process.
-They’re responsible for documenting recovery steps, assigning roles, defining success metrics, and building the playbook everyone will use when you’re under pressure.
+They’re responsible for documenting recovery steps, assigning roles, defining success metrics, and building the playbook everyone’ll use when you’re under pressure.

 Identify and Prioritize Your Critical IT Assets

-Not every system is equal.
+Not every system’s equal.
 Your email server, customer database, and financial accounting system are critical.
-Your development testing environment, internal wiki, and backup communication tool are important but secondary.
-A Business Impact Analysis (BIA) forces this conversation with real numbers.
+Your development testing environment, internal wiki, and backup communication tool—they’re important but secondary.
+A Business Impact Analysis (BIA) forces this conversation with real numbers—and you’ll be surprised at what it reveals.

 Your BIA also identifies dependencies.
 Your main database is critical, but if the network connectivity depends on a single ISP connection, that’s a hidden critical asset.
-Many recovery failures come from overlooking dependencies.
+Many recovery failures come from overlooking dependencies—and they’re easy to miss.
 A full IT business assessment uncovers these hidden points of failure that your team doesn’t see in daily operations.

 Create Your Disaster Recovery Playbook

 A playbook is your recovery manual.
-Written for the people who’ll actually execute it during an outage — not for consultants or theoretical documentation — it answers the question: What do I do next?
+It’s written for the people who’ll actually execute it during an outage—not for consultants or theoretical documentation—and it answers the question: What do I do next?

 Your playbook should contain: a one-page quick reference for critical contact numbers and recovery URLs; detailed, step-by-step procedures for restoring each critical system (backup locations, authentication credentials, health checks); clear role assignments (who activates recovery, who restores which systems, who communicates with customers); vendor contact information and support case procedures; and a definition of what “recovery complete” looks like for each system.

 Use plain language.
-Assume the person executing the playbook is stressed and working under time pressure.
-Avoid jargon.
+Assume the person executing the playbook’s stressed and working under time pressure.
+Don’t use jargon.
 Number every step.
 Include screenshots or diagrams for complex procedures.
-Make the playbook searchable and update it every time your infrastructure changes.
-A playbook that’s six months out of date is worse than useless — it wastes recovery time following procedures that no longer match your environment.
+Make the playbook searchable and update it every time your infrastructure changes—if you’ve added a new server or changed providers, the playbook should reflect that within a week.
+A playbook that’s six months out of date is worse than useless—it wastes recovery time following procedures that no longer match your environment.

-Testing is where disaster recovery plans fail.
-Many organizations write a plan, file it away, and never run it.
-Then when real disaster hits, they discover the backup isn’t where they thought, the procedures don’t match the current system, and the team has never tried recovery before.
+Testing’s where disaster recovery plans fail.
+According to Secureframe’s disaster recovery research, 71% of organizations don’t perform failover testing, and 62% fail to conduct regular backup restoration exercises.
+Then when real disaster hits, they discover the backup isn’t where they thought, the procedures don’t match the current system, and the team hasn’t tried recovery before.
 Untested plans fail when you most need them to work.

 Run tabletop exercises twice a year.
 Run full interruption tests on at least your most critical systems annually.
 Many organizations run quarterly tests on rotating systems to catch issues without shutting down everything at once.
-The investment in testing time pays back immediately the first time you actually need recovery — your team knows what to do, your procedures work, and your backups are where you expected them to be.
+You’ll see the investment in testing time pay back immediately the first time you actually need recovery—your team knows what to do, your procedures work, and your backups are where you expected them to be.

 Cloud vs. On-Premises Disaster Recovery

 The choice between cloud and on-premises recovery shapes your entire strategy.
-On-premises backup and recovery (maintaining your own backup infrastructure) gives you direct control, lower ongoing costs per gigabyte of storage, and the ability to recovery without internet connectivity.
-But it requires capital investment in backup hardware, ongoing maintenance, and redundancy to protect your backup systems themselves.
+On-premises backup and recovery (maintaining your own backup infrastructure) gives you direct control, lower ongoing costs per gigabyte of storage, and the ability to recover without internet connectivity.
+But it’ll require capital investment in backup hardware, ongoing maintenance, and redundancy to protect your backup systems themselves.
 If a disaster affects your entire location (fire, flood), your on-premises backup might be destroyed alongside your production systems.

 Cloud-based recovery shifts the responsibility to a provider who maintains redundancy, geographic distribution, and security across multiple data centers.
-You pay by the month, scale easily, and get truly offsite recovery without buying hardware.
-The trade-off is monthly ongoing costs, internet dependency for recovery, and less direct control over backup procedures and security.
+You’ll pay by the month, scale easily, and get truly offsite recovery without buying hardware.
+The trade-off’s monthly ongoing costs, internet dependency for recovery, and less direct control over backup procedures and security.
 Many organizations use a hybrid approach: primary backups stored locally for fast recovery of small outages, with a secondary backup copy in the cloud for true offsite redundancy.

 Fusion Computing has implemented both for Canadian businesses.
 We can help you determine which approach fits your growth trajectory, recovery window requirements, and budget.
-There’s no universal answer — the right choice depends on your specific risk profile and infrastructure.
+There’s no universal answer—the right choice depends on your specific risk profile and infrastructure, and it’ll likely evolve as your business grows.

 Ransomware-Specific Disaster Recovery Considerations

-Ransomware doesn’t delete data — it encrypts it and holds it hostage.
-This fundamentally changes your recovery strategy.
-Standard backup procedures are necessary but not sufficient.
+Ransomware doesn’t delete data—it encrypts it and holds it hostage.
+That’s a fundamentally different recovery challenge.
+Standard backup procedures are necessary but they aren’t sufficient.
 Your backup copies must be protected from the same threat that compromised your production systems.

-If all your backups live on network-connected storage, and an attacker gets administrative credentials (through phishing, credential stuffing, or a software vulnerability), they can delete your backups before you know you’ve been attacked.
-This is why the 3-2-1-1-0 standard adds an offline, immutable backup.
+If all your backups live on network-connected storage, and an attacker gets administrative credentials (through phishing, credential stuffing, or a software vulnerability), they can delete your backups before you’d even know you’ve been attacked.
+According to Veeam’s 2024 Ransomware Trends Report, 96% of modern ransomware attacks attempt to infect backups—which is why the 3-2-1-1-0 standard adds an offline, immutable backup.
 The offline copy stays physically disconnected from your network until you need it.
-The immutable copy can’t be deleted or modified, even by administrators who have been compromised.
+The immutable copy can’t be deleted or modified, even by administrators who’ve been compromised.

 The Role of Your MSP in Disaster Recovery

 A managed service provider (MSP) brings specialized experience to disaster recovery.
 They’ve implemented dozens of backup solutions, recovered from dozens of real incidents, and know the specific gaps that appear in most organizations’ plans.
-An MSP does more than provide technology — they conduct testing, maintain your playbook, verify backups actually work, and respond when you call at 3 AM because something broke.
+An MSP doesn’t just provide technology—they’ll conduct testing, maintain your playbook, verify backups actually work, and respond when you call at 3 AM because something’s broken.

 The best MSPs own the testing schedule and ensure it happens.
-They verify backups regularly (not just hoping the backup process runs).
+They’ll verify backups regularly (not just hoping the backup process runs).
 They document your infrastructure as it changes so your recovery procedures stay accurate.
-They hold you accountable to your RTO and RPO targets.
+They’ll hold you accountable to your RTO and RPO targets.
 They know which vendors are responsive when you actually need support.

 Cyber Insurance Requirements for Disaster Recovery

 Cyber insurance policies increasingly require evidence of a working disaster recovery program.
 Underwriters want proof that you’ve tested backups, documented procedures, and can actually recover before they’ll cover your losses.
-Some policies provide coverage that kicks in only if you meet specific recovery targets or follow specific recovery processes.
+If you haven’t tested, you’re probably not covered.
+Some policies won’t pay out unless you meet specific recovery targets or follow specific recovery processes.

 Understanding your cyber insurance requirements should inform your disaster recovery decisions.
-If your policy requires recovery within 4 hours, your RTO of 8 hours doesn’t match your risk profile.
+If your policy requires recovery within 4 hours, an RTO of 8 hours won’t satisfy your underwriter.
 If your policy requires immutable backups, you need to budget for that technology.
 If your policy requires annual testing, you need to document and maintain those tests.

 Building Your DR Plan: A Practical Approach

-Start small.
+Start small—you don’t need to solve everything at once.
 Choose your most critical system.
 Define its RTO, RPO, and dependencies.
 Document how to recover it from backup.
-Test that recovery.
+Test that recovery—you’d be surprised how often the first test fails.
 Build confidence.
 Then expand to the next system.
-This phased approach works better than trying to plan everything at once.
+This phased approach works better than trying to tackle everything at once—and you’ll learn as you go.

 Your plan doesn’t need to be perfect.
-It needs to be documented, tested, and executed by people who understand it.
-A simple playbook that’s been tested twice is more valuable than a fancy plan that nobody has ever tried.
+It’s got to be documented, tested, and executed by people who understand it.
+A simple playbook that’s been tested twice is more valuable than a fancy plan nobody’s ever tried—and it’ll save your team when it matters.

-Start by answering three questions: What is our RTO — how long can our most critical systems be down?
-What is our RPO — how much data loss can we tolerate?
+Start by answering three questions: What’s our RTO—how long can our most critical systems be down?
+What’s our RPO—how much data loss can we tolerate?
 Which three systems are most critical to keep our business running?
-Your answers determine your backup strategy and recovery priorities.
+Your answers’ll determine your backup strategy and recovery priorities.

 Then talk to an expert.
-Whether that’s an external cybersecurity partner or your internal IT team, you need someone who has actually recovered from outages before.
-That experience is worth far more than generic backup software.
+Whether that’s an external cybersecurity partner or your internal IT team, you need someone who’s actually recovered from outages before.
+That experience is worth far more than generic backup software—and it’s not something you can learn from a manual.

 Your disaster recovery plan is insurance that works.
-It doesn’t cost you money when you don’t need it.
-It just works when you do.
+It won’t cost you money when you don’t need it.
+It’ll just work when you do.

 Not sure if your current backup strategy meets 2026 standards?